AnneliKlamas/sissejuhatus-andmeteadusesse-projekt/README.md

 biggestFunding() and smallestFunding() are also quite similar. they start by calling out tabelAndmetest(), then define min/max of certain columns (discounting 0), and return the min/max's applicationround_title, approved_amount, managing_organization_name, name and project_name.

-our last cell depicts our (deprecated) program (for PC). it has 4 tabs, one for information about us and the project, one about predicting data using arvaLihtandmeid(), one for biggestFunding() and one for smallestFunding().
+our last cell depicts our program (for PC). it has 4 tabs, one for information about us and the project, one about predicting data using arvaLihtandmeid(), one for biggestFunding() and one for smallestFunding().